TariffRefundSolutions

 Can I Still File for an IEEPA Tariff Refund?

-Updated April 29, 2026 — for U.S. importers of record evaluating whether refund pathways are still open.
+Updated May 11, 2026 for U.S. importers of record evaluating whether refund pathways are still open.

 Yes.
 Most U.S. importers can still file for International Emergency Economic Powers Act (IEEPA) tariff refunds as of April 2026.
 Which deadline applies to you depends on the liquidation status of each U.S. Customs and Border Protection (CBP) entry, not on a single across-the-board deadline.

-The three timing buckets
+The four timing buckets

-3. Older liquidated entries (past 180 days).
+4. Older liquidated entries (past 180 days).
 The administrative protest path is generally closed, but the CIT pathway under 28 U.S.C. § 1581(i) is still available for many cases.
 Whether your specific entries qualify depends on facts including IOR status, the tariff actions applied, and the litigation theory.

 What the Supreme Court ruling did and didn't do

 On February 20, 2026, the U.S. Supreme Court held that IEEPA does not authorize the President to impose tariffs.
 That decision stopped new IEEPA collections and made refunds legally available, but it did not create a refund mechanism.
-Importers still have to affirmatively file under PSC, protest, or CIT.
+Importers still have to affirmatively file under CAPE, PSC, protest, or CIT.

 If you don't know your liquidation status